limkaile/BrainHack2020/README.md

 URL: https://www.kaggle.com/c/til2020

 SCORING AND LEADERBOARD - CV
-1. CV will be evaluated using mAP, and you will need to submit your JSON files by the following timings for the interim and final evaluations:
+1. CV will be evaluated using mAP (mean average precision), and you will need to submit your JSON files by the following timings for the interim and final evaluations:
  - Interim Evaluation 1: 13 June 2020 (Sat), 1400h
  - Interim Evaluation 2: 17 June 2020 (Wed), 1400h
  - Final Evaluation: 20 June 2020 (Sat), 1400h
 2. The submission site will be shared via MS Teams at a later date.

 3. The CV evaluation datasets will be released at the following timings:
  - Interim Evaluations: 1,000 images will be released on 13 June 2020 (Sat), 1200h
  - Final Evaluation: 1,500 images will be released on 20 June 2020 (Sat), 1200h

 SCORING AND LEADERBOARD - NLP
 1. NLP will be evaluated using AUC-ROC score by submitting through Kaggle, where you